kocgo/how-to-handle-llm-responses/ARTICLE.md

-# Chasing 240 FPS on LLM Chats
+# Chasing 240 FPS in LLM Chat UIs

-I have been using LLM chat applications and dev assistant tools for a while now (ChatGPT, Claude, Copilot, Cline, RooCode, Cursor etc) and developing a few and I noticed something: some of them lag on Chat UI components.
+I've been using LLM chat apps for a while now; ChatGPT, Claude, Copilot, Cline, RooCode, Cursor (you name it) and I've built a few myself.

-After a point in chat; cursor starts stuttering, scrolling feels sluggish, and user inputs get blocked or delayed, sometimes even crashing the entire tab.
+One thing I've noticed: a lot of them start to lag after a while.

+You know the feeling.
+The conversation gets long, and suddenly the cursor stutters, scrolling gets choppy, typing feels delayed.
+Sometimes the whole tab just crashes.

-It just makes the application feel... cheap.
+It makes the app feel... cheap.

-But are there good examples?
-They feel buttery smooth; for a while, then they start to lag/stutter as well.
-Overall, it is getting better nowadays in all those applications I have mentioned.
+Are there good examples out there?
+Sure, some feel smooth at first.
+But eventually, they all start to struggle.
+To be fair, things are getting better across the board.

-So I started wondering: Let alone failures; is 60 FPS even achievable?
-What about 240 FPS for those of us who are obsessive about frame rates?
+So I started wondering: forget the bad ones—can we even hit 60 FPS consistently?
+And what about 240 FPS for us frame rate nerds?

-## TLDR
+## TL;DR
 I built a benchmark suite to test various optimizations for streaming LLM responses in a React UI.
-Here are the key takeaways:
+For those in a hurry, here are my findings:

 1) Build a proper state first, then optimize the rendering later.
 Ideally, do it without React.
 You can use Zustand (or whatever library that helps you to build a state and adapt to React later) to build the whole state outside React.